cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 - Because the data in a secret is base64 encoded we will use *kubectl* itself to generate the yaml:
 ```
- kubectl create secret generic ads-db-init-secret --from-file initdb.sql --dry-run -o yaml > ads-db-init-secret.yaml
+ kubectl create secret generic ads-db-secret --from-file initdb.sql --dry-run -o yaml > ads-db-secret.yaml
 ```
   Because of the `--dry-run` parameter this will only generate a yaml and does not create the secret itself.

-- Now open the `ads-db-init-secret.yaml` and add thie proper labels for component and modul, also the `creationTimestamp` can be removed.
+- Now open the `ads-db-secret.yaml` and add the proper labels for component and modul.
+Add `type: Opaque` and also remove the `creationTimestamp`.
 Save the changes.

-- Now call `kubectl apply -f ads-db-init-secret.yaml` to create the **Secret**.
+- Now call `kubectl apply -f ads-db-secret.yaml` to create the **Secret**.

 ## Step 3: Secret for Postgres Superuser Password

 Purpose: Create a Secret with password for Postgres superuser

+We could create a 2nd secret for this.
+Yet, we will instead add this info to the above secret so we have less files and entities on kubernetes.
-- Specify a **Secret** `ads-db-secrets` of type `opaque` with an element whose key is `PG_PASSWORD` and with a value of your choice which will become the PostgreSQL master password.
+- Open `ads-db-secret.yaml` and add a data element with key `PG_PASSWORD` and with a value of your choice which will become the PostgreSQL master password.
 You will have to base64 encode the password before entering it into the YAML file.
 Save the **Secret** under the filename `ads-db-secrets.yaml` in folder `k8s-bulletinboard/ads`.
 Do not forget to specify proper labels for component and module!
-To can take any String as a master password, but if you want a random string you could do e.g. `openssl rand -base64 15 | base64` which will already give you a random password base64 encoded.
+To can take any String as a master password, but if you want a random string you could do e.g. `openssl rand -base64 15 | base64` which will already give you a random already encoded password.
+(The first `-base64` option is used to only have alphanumerics in the password).

-- Now call `kubectl apply -f ads-db-secret.yaml` to create the **Secret**.
+- Now call `kubectl apply -f ads-db-secret.yaml` to update the **Secret** with the 2nd data item.

 ## Step 4: "Headless" Service
 Purpose: Create the **"headless" Service**, required to access the pod, created by the statefulset.